How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 Backdoors

-A backdoor is the way of bypassing the authentication procedure (usually) by deploying a core entry point to networks, software or systems, launched by malicious intruders to break into a computer.
-It is imperceptible to the authorized users but helps an unauthorized person get more access rights.
+A backdoor bypasses the authentication procedure (usually) by deploying a core entry point to networks, software, or systems launched by malicious intruders to break into a computer.
+It is invisible to authorized users but helps an unauthorized person gain access rights.

-They present major security issues to intended machines and even an attempt to such tries have to be made rigorous analysis to assess the state of danger and react against exploitation as soon as possible.
+They present major security issues to intended machines, and even an attempt to such tries has to be made a rigorous analysis to assess the state of danger and react against exploitation as soon as possible.

-The mechanism of a backdoor comprises a multi-stage procedure that involves a malicious adding of stealthy features or flaws into software products, systems, or networks.
+The backdoor mechanism comprises a multi-stage procedure involving maliciously adding stealthy features or flaws into software products, systems, or networks.

-This unauthorized entry point is commonly installed by developers either intentionally or through hacking and manipulation by external actors during the producing or sending process.
+This unauthorized entry point is commonly installed by developers intentionally or through hacking and manipulation by external actors during the production or sending process.

 if user == "admin" and password == "password123":